 - Tempera is a ultra-matte velvety beige shade included in Soft Glam and Modern Renaissance palettes.

 - Burnt Orange is a ultra-matte deep orange shade included in Soft Glam and Modern Renaissance palettes.
+Though they do not have the same name other similar shades include: Ginger from Jackie Aina, The Supreme from Alyssa Edwards, and Eccentric from Norvina.

 - Cyprus Umber is a dark coffee with an ultra-matte finish shade included in Soft Glam and Modern Renaissance palettes.

 - Noir is a matte deep black shade included in Sultry and Soft Glam palettes.
+Alyssa Edwards palette does not include Noir but does include Beast which is a black shade, which is very similar.

 One shade I honestly thought would be a repeat is the shade Sultry from the Soft Glam palette.
 It’s literally the color of the Sultry palette but it’s not in that palette at all.
 Which I just find odd.
 Of all the shades they repeat, they didn’t do that one in the palette named after that shade.
 It’s just odd.